loisbaker/OceananigansLagrangianFilter.jl/README.md

 # The filtered data is now saved to `my_filtered_simulation.jld2`
 ```
+You can find an example of a simple simulation of geostrophic adjustment in `/examples/periodic_geostrophic_adjustment.ipynb`.
+The filtering is then performed using `run_offline_filter.ipynb`.

 ### Online Filtering

 For online filtering, you would integrate the filter directly into your `Oceananigans.jl` setup, using the helper functions provided.
-See an example in `/examples/periodic_geostrophic_adjustment.jl`.
+See an example in `/examples/periodic_geostrophic_adjustment_online_filter.ipynb`.
 The filtered values are then computed as your simulation runs, avoiding the need to save data at high frequency.

 ---
 ## 💻 Contributing